 Conclusion

-Contrary to our expectations, non-native T. angustifolia and T. x glauca are well-established in the FRE, occupying nearly 4% or 500,000 m2 of tidal marsh habitats.
-This represents the first documented invasion of non-native cattails, and the first verified occurrence of hybrid T. x glauca in British Columbia, We attribute the lack of occurrence data for these taxa to a lack of local awareness, morphological similarity to native T. latifolia, and inaccessibiliy of habitats.
+Contrary to our expectations, non-native T. angustifolia and T. × glauca are well-established in the FRE, occupying nearly 4% or 500,000 m2 of tidal marsh habitats.
+This represents the first documented invasion of non-native cattails, and the first verified occurrence of hybrid T. × glauca in British Columbia, We attribute the lack of occurrence data for these taxa to a lack of local awareness, morphological similarity to native T. latifolia, and inaccessibiliy of habitats.
 This invasion is likely continue should cattail remain unmanaged, as our SDM predicts that 29% and 20% of the estuary has moderate or high suitability and susceptibility propabilities, while 16% and 24% of these habitats are currently occupied.
-Marsh restoration sites contained proportionally 3 x more non-native cattails than the overall estuary and contained more suitable and susceptible habitat, casting doubt on past approaches to mitigating habitat losses.
+Marsh restoration sites contained proportionally 3 × more non-native cattails than the overall estuary and contained more suitable and susceptible habitat, casting doubt on past approaches to mitigating habitat losses.
 Containment and estuary-wide eradiction of non-native cattails is no longer feasible, and we propose that future management should prioritise monitoring and eradication efforts in areas of high cultural and ecological value.

 Reference List